Raúl Jiménez: Senior

-2018 FIFA World Cup

 Jiménez was named in Mexico's 23-man final squad for the 2018 FIFA World Cup in Russia.
 He would go on to appear as a substitute in both the first group-stage match against Germany and the round-of-16 match against Brazil, but did not score.

-2019 CONCACAF Gold Cup

-On 5 June 2019, Jiménez was included in the Mexico squad for the CONCACAF Gold Cup.
+On 5 June 2019, Jiménez was included in Gerardo Martino's Mexico roster for the CONCACAF Gold Cup.
 In the team's debut match against Cuba, Jiménez scored twice in El Tri's 7–0 victory.
 He scored his third goal in the 3–2 victory over Martinique as Mexico topped Group A and advanced to the knockout round.
 In the quarter-final match against Costa Rica, Jiménez scored in the 1–1 draw, subsequently missing his penalty in Mexico's 5–4 shootout victory.
 In the semi-final match against Haiti on 2 July, Jiménez scored the game's only goal via the penalty spot after being fouled in the first half of extra time.
 In the final against the United States, Jiménez provided a back-heel pass for Jonathan dos Santos' goal, the only one of the match as Mexico won their eighth Gold Cup.
 He was awarded the Golden Ball Award, playing in all six of Mexico's matches and scoring five goals.

-2019–20 CONCACAF Nations League

-On 15 November 2019, Jiménez scored a brace and contributed an assist in El Tris 3–0 victory over Panama.
+On 15 November 2019, during the Nations League group stage, Jiménez scored a brace and contributed an assist in El Tris 3–0 victory over Panama.

-2022 FIFA World Cup

 Jiménez was named in Mexico's 26-man final squad for the 2022 FIFA World Cup in Qatar.
 He appeared as a substitute in all three of the team's Group C matches.

 On 9 September 2023, he made his 100th appearance for Mexico, scoring his 30th international goal in 2–2 draw with Australia.

-2024–25 CONCACAF Nations League
+Three days later, he would score a brace against Uzbekistan in a 3–3 draw.

-On 23 March 2025, Mexico won the final of the 2024–25 CONCACAF Nations League, defeating Panama by a score of 2–1, with Jiménez scoring both of Mexico's goals.
-Jiménez was also the top scorer in League A of the tournament.
+On 20 March 2025, during the Nations League semi-final against Canada, Jiménez scored both of Mexico's goals in their 2–0 victory.
+His second goal, which was from a free kick, won the CONCACAF Goal of the Year award.
+Three days later, Mexico won the final, defeating Panama by a score of 2–1, with Jiménez again scoring both of Mexico's goals.
+Jiménez was the top scorer of the finals with 4 goals, won the Golden Ball, and was included in the tournament's Best XI.

-2025 CONCACAF Gold Cup